I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 No doubt, you should take an eviction notice seriously.
 But it may be helpful to think of the notice as a tool to engage with your landlord.
 In other words, the notice is alerting you to an issue that needs your attention.
 Depending on why you’ve been told to leave, you may be able to resolve the issue informally with your landlord.
 The end result could be that you get to stay housed.

 Here’s an example.
 Some corporate landlords will automatically issue a 10-day notice of eviction if rent is late.
 Or they may issue a notice as a last-resort option to deal with an issue they’ve tried to flag with you before.
-In reality, they may see it as a hassle to go through the dispute resolution process or to find a new tenant.
-In other words, they may prefer to work with you to fix the issue than to follow through on the notice.
+It’s possible that they may see it as a hassle to go through the dispute resolution process or to find a new tenant.
+In other words, find out if they prefer to work with you to fix the issue than to follow through on the notice.

 Let’s take a look at the late or unpaid rent scenario.
 Tell your landlord what happened.
 Especially if you’re dealing with a private landlord, you might have success striking a deal.
 For example, are there any useful skills you can offer in exchange for rent?
 (This could range from gardening to bookkeeping.)
 Are they open to a payment plan?
 Get any negotiated agreement in writing.
 And if you do manage to come up with the rent, get a receipt of full payment and ask the landlord to cancel the notice.

 For example, if you’re late on rent, there’s a very short window of time between when you’re given notice to vacate and when your landlord can evict you.
 If a tenant is late on rent, most landlords will automatically issue a 10-day notice to end the tenancy.
 The law says you only have five days to pay the rent or dispute the notice.
-(The deadline to dispute an eviction notice is clearly stated on the top of the first page.)
 If you don’t do either of these within five days, the tenancy is over.
-Here's a visual summary of this timeline.
+You’ll have to move out by the effective date on the notice.
+Otherwise, the landlord can take legal steps to force you out.

 A landlord can’t evict you just because you’ve had a falling out or because they want more rent.
 They must give you a valid reason that’s recognized under the law.
 There are five main reasons that landlords are allowed to give for ending a tenancy: